raphael-group/GASTON/README.md

 See the `environment.yml` file

 ## Getting started
-Try out the Jupyter notebook tutorial: `tutorial.ipynb` A readthedocs is coming soon!
+Try out the Jupyter notebook tutorial: `tutorial.ipynb`.
+Note you have to download the counts matrix here: https://drive.google.com/drive/folders/1GiibZwhpzlur8C1hNHa1g7I4jsc1Gmn7?usp=sharing

+A readthedocs is coming soon!